 Pretty simple, isn’t it?

-I use these tips whenever I have run out of the sweetener I need (which isn’t often, since I purchase my sweeteners in bulk – like everything else :-)), but more often when I am trying out a new recipe and want to use the least expensive sweetener that I have.
+These tips are super helpful if you run out of the sweetener, but also if you are trying out a new recipe and want to use the least expensive sweetener that I have.
 Then if the recipe isn’t a winner, I’ve spent less money on it than I would have otherwise.

 What sweetener do you most use in your home?